What is paralysis?

 Paralysis is a loss of strength in and control over a muscle or group of muscles in a part of the body.
 Most of the time, this is not due to a problem with the muscles themselves.
 It is more likely due to a problem somewhere along the chain of nerve cells that runs from the body part to your brain and back again.
 These nerve cells deliver the signals for your muscles to move.

-- Paraplegia – affects both legs and sometimes parts of the lower half of the body
+- Paraplegia affects both legs and sometimes parts of the trunk

 What causes paralysis?

 Muscle movement is controlled by trigger signals relayed from the brain.
-When any part of the relay system – such as the brain, nerves or spinal cord – is damaged, the signals to move do not make it through to the muscles and paralysis results.
+When any part of the relay system — such as the brain, spinal cord, nerves, or junction between the nerve and the muscle — is damaged, the signals to move do not make it through to the muscles and paralysis results.
 There are many ways the relay system can be damaged.

 - Spinal cord injury